 Statements are produced six monthly or more frequently on request.
 Duplicate statements can be requested at any time from our office.

-Account information is also available through our Internet and Phone banking services. ^
+Account information is also available through our Internet Banking services. ^

 Your home loan must be secured by a registered mortgage over a residential owner occupied property. ^